01 of 05

 - A rolltop desk tucked in the corner of your bedroom is the perfect place to write bills, use your laptop, store files or just sit and read your favorite steampunk novel.

-- Old trunks- your steampunk bedroom needs at least one old trunk for the perfect Victorian touch.
+- Your steampunk bedroom needs at least one old trunk for the perfect Victorian touch.
 Use a trunk at the foot of your bed as the footboard, and also for storage.

-- A wooden armoire- perfect for storing your clothes, electronic equipment or anything else that needs a home.
+- A wooden armoire is perfect for storing your clothes, electronic equipment or anything else that needs a home.
 Look for dark wood for the most Victorian flavor.

-- An ornate bookcase- you are going to need shelves to hold your books and various steampunk décor, so choose a dark wood bookcase with a touch of ornate trim.
+- You are going to need shelves to hold your books and various steampunk décor, so choose an ornate, dark-wood bookcase with a touch of ornate trim.

 04 of 05